 Your dues and those of your neighbors are what keep your homeowners' association (HOA) operating.
-The standard financial practice for HOAs is to keep records of all assets, liabilities, receipts and expenditures, report them on a regular basis, and keep records at the HOA main office.
+The standard financial practice for HOAs is to track all assets, liabilities, receipts and expenditures, report them on a regular basis, and keep records at the HOA main office.
 In many cases, you're entitled to review the HOA finances, but sometimes the association board may not allow you to do so.
 If that happens, you may have recourse.

 If state law doesn't provide you with the rights you need, ask the board for a copy of the association bylaws.
 You can also find a copy at your local county offices, recorded with the Clerk of Courts or the Registry of Deeds.
 Go over the bylaws and find out if the HOA has committed itself to making annual or monthly statements available.
 If you find an applicable clause, present your request for records to the board in writing, pointing out the written rule that justifies your request.